Morxos/wasmweavercode/README.md

 	- rewards.py: This module is used for calculating and outputting partial and total rewards.

 - experiments: Contains code for training and evaluating our different scenarios:
-	- training: Contains for our different experiments
+	- training: Contains code different experiments
 		- llm_stack_effect.py: Example code for using an LLM to predict stack effects of instructions.
         - llm_reachability.py: Example code for using an LLM to predict flag reachability.
         - drl_generator.py: Example code for training DRL agents for WebAssembly program generation with the alignment and length reward.